singularityhub/shpc-registry/README.md

 3. Select "Generate New Container" in the left-hand side menu.
 4. Click the "Run workflow" dropdown on the right-hand side.
 5. Fill in the name of the container you want to build a `container.yaml` for, as well as a URL and a description (both are mandatory fields).
 Leave the branch as `main`.
-6. Hit the green "Run workflow" button, wait and marvel at the magic happening.
+6. Hit the green "Run workflow" button, wait and marvel at the magic :sparkles: happening.
 The GitHub Action will automatically open a pull request with most of the `container.yaml` filled in for you.
 You can check the branch out, edit it further – in particular refine the list aliases.

 ### Expected content

 Refer to the documentation for a list of the [`container.yaml` fields](https://singularity-hpc.readthedocs.io/en/latest/getting_started/developer-guide.html#registry-yaml-fields), especially the _required_ ones.
-A pull-request that doesn't contain the required fields unfortunately 😢 cannot be accepted.
+A pull-request that doesn't contain the required fields will have changes requested to add them.

 Further tips: